Hawaiʻi To Welcome International Travelers Starting November 8

 STORY SUMMARY

-HAWAIʻI ISLAND - The test positivity rate in Hawaiʻi County of 2.6% over the last 14 days remains low reported compared to the numbers reported in recent months.
+HAWAIʻI ISLAND - On Wednesday, health officials reported twenty-one (21) new COVID-19 cases on the Big Island.

-(BIVN) – There were 38 newly reported cases of COVID-19 in the State of Hawaiʻi on Tuesday, down from the 69 cases reported on Monday.
-There were 13 new cases identified on Hawaiʻi island, one more than the 12 identified the day before.
+(BIVN) – There were 176 newly reported cases of COVID-19 in the State of Hawaiʻi on Wednesday, up from the 38 cases reported on Tuesday.
+There were 21 new cases identified on Hawaiʻi island, up from the 13 identified the day before.

-On the Health Department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are eleven (11) zip code areas on the Big Island showing over 10 cases.
-Two (2) of those zip code areas are showing over 50 cases.
+On the Health Department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, there are twelve (12) zip code areas on the Big Island showing over 10 cases.
+Only (1) of those zip code areas are showing over 50 cases (Hilo).
 Zip code areas not listed below have recorded less than 10 cases in 14 days.

 96743 (Kohala) – 15 cases